 Niche Market and Niche Product Definition…

-Every successful store operates in a niche market no matter who they are.
+Every successful store operates in an evergreen niche market no matter who they are.
 So what is the niche market definition?

 The Niche market definition by Google;